ThuraMinThein/ThuraMinThein/README.md

 <h3>If you do, you can skip this part, or don't skip if you want to get updates : </h3>
 <p>
-  I am a nineteen-year-old boy.
+  A nineteen-year-old boy.
 Currently a Backend developer at YEC, since 2024 April 1.<br/>
   Mainly focus on Backend development with NestJs, then Gin and Spring Boot.<br/>
   I also work on Fontend with ReactJs.
 I use React Native for mobile development.<br/>